 - With the mixer running on low, add the milk and mix until blended, scraping down the sides of the bowl.

-- Pour the batter into the pan and bake for 45 minutes or until a toothpick inserted into the middle comes out clean.
+- Pour the batter into the prepared pan and bake for 45 minutes or until a toothpick or cake tester inserted into the center of the cake comes out clean.

 - Cool cake in pan for 5 minutes before turning out onto a wire rack to cool completely before frosting.

 - To make the frosting, beat the cream cheese and butter in a mixing bowl until smooth.

 - Mix in the vanilla and the salt and then add the powdered sugar, mixing until completely combined and frosting is smooth.

 Bananas are the highlight of these easy, no bake Banana Pudding Dream Bars, my Banana Cookie Butter Ice Cream, this Banana Split Ice Cream Cake, and this incredible Banana Tres Leches Cake.

 Theres’a something to be said about a delicious homemade banana cake.
 It’s a great way to use up those extra bananas with brown spots sitting on your counter.
 I think this will become one of your favorite recipes just as it has mine.

 This original recipe is from the Fannie Farmer Cookbook Thirteenth Edition, pgs.
 575 and 597; author, Marion Cunningham; publisher, Alfred A. Knopf, division of Random House; ISBN 0-394-56788-9.

 Banana Cake with Cream Cheese Frosting